 At the time, I thought I had a marketing problem.
-I was constantly thinking: if only I could find a clever strategy or get an expert digital marketer to make it work, I would finally make decent money… Of course, that was over 3 years ago and I now charge premium for my marketing services.
+I was constantly thinking: if only I could find a clever strategy or get an expert digital marketer to make it work, I would finally make decent money… Of course, that was many years ago and I now charge premium for my marketing services.

 “Hey, I need a good growth hacker.”

 “Hey, I need some clever digital marketing so we can get some leads.”

 “Hey, I don’t have any money, but can you get us some signups?
 You know, just a thousand or something like that?”

 Most digital marketers have probably heard these sentences more times than they can count on both hands…